 - Red Hat Enterprise Linux 8 guest operating system option not available during VM creation (67621)

 - RHEL 8 Beta install fails on VMWare Workstation

 Third party repository provider Remi has made a RHEL 8 repository available.

 According to https://www.dell.com/community/Systems-Management-General/RHEL-8-support/td-p/7300982 “RHEL8 support is with September release of OpenManage Server Administrator(OMSA)”.

 - Hardware Compatibility Matrix: https://h17007.www1.hpe.com/us/en/enterprise/servers/supportmatrix/redhat_linux.aspx

-The following links will show support for RHEL8 has already begun with SFHA 7.4.1:
+The following links show that support for RHEL8 has already begun with SFHA 7.4.1: